Skip to main content

 Observatory Status

-Note: Collins Observatory is open to all SSU students, faculty, staff, and non SSU individuals.
-Masks are no longer required in the observatory.
+Note: Collins Observatory will be open to all SSU students, faculty, and staff, and non SSU individuals.

-Please check back on this site for any changes and updates about openings, or any COVID-19, or other safety protocols in the future.
+Please check back on this site for any other changes, or updates about openings in the future.

-The observatory houses a Meade 12-inch LX-200 ACF telescope, which does fairly well in the light polluted sky over Salem.
+The observatory houses a Meade 12-inch LX-200 ACF telescope, which does fairly well in the light polluted skies over Salem.

 Please call the observatory at 978-542-6452, if you’re coming from a distance, as the weather is a bit unstable this close to the ocean.